Diorios: Location and history

 Diorios' population increased from 1881 until 1946.
 In 1881 the inhabitants numbered 387 and increased to 432 in 1891.
 In 1911 the inhabitants were 614 (402 Greeks and 212 Turks), while in 1946 amounted to 795 (517 Greeks, 271 Turks and 7 others).
 In the next census in 1956, a decrease of inhabitants numbered 622 (374 Greeks, 246 Turks and 2 others).
 Later there was increasing again in 1960 the villagers were 873 (514 Greeks and 359 Turks).
 The Turkish villagers abandoned it in 1964, because of the hostilities between Greek Cypriots and Turkish Cypriots.
 In 1973, the Greek population of the village numbered 600 inhabitants.

 After the village was captured by Turkish troops during the invasion in the summer of 1974, many Turkish Cypriots returned to their village, and later many settlers from Turkey settled there under the Turkish plan for demographic change in the occupied areas of Cyprus.
 A few Greek Cypriots had remained trapped in their village after the Turkish invasion.
 They were only 16 people in October 1975 and they were forced to leave Diorios, following all the other Greek refugees.
 In September 1976 the last of the Greek villagers was expelled.

-The village church dedicated to Agia Marina, was built in 1850 over an older church.
+The village church is dedicated to Agia Marina and was built in 1850 over an older church.
 In 1973 worked the new church of St. Marina in another village location.
 The old church was damaged during the invasion of 1974 and is in ruins till now, the newer temple located in a military area said was used as a hospital.
 Other chapels of the village is St. John, Prophet Zachariah, St. Black, Prophet Elias, Archangel Michael, St. George (Mahania forest area), St. George (Trimithias area) of the Holy Cross, and Agiopetras St. Nicholas.
 In 2012, the Community Council-in-exile created an emblem for Diorios.
 Turkish Cypriots organize Tulip Fest each year.

-More info about the village

-Diorios is the second larger administrative area in the village of Kyrenia (the largest is Kormakitis).
-Its administrative limits reach to the southern border of the Nicosia-Kyrenia.

-Most of the administrative area of the village is covered by a dense pine forest, while in other areas the villagers cultivate mainly cereals, carob and olive trees.

-Diorios forest occupies an area of 8,400 acres, i.e. 1,124.4 hectares and the village covers an area of 27,587 acres or 36.9 square miles.